 select volume 3

-5. Remove the drive letter now, which is what we did earlier using the Computer Management console.
+- Remove the drive letter as we did earlier using the Computer Management console.
 To do this, enter the following command.

 remove letter E